© 1999 - 2010 KJA & Associates

 mailing data to their mail handler, and many other paper or electronic outputs.
 In

-pages on their website.
-We continue to support them and make enhancements as
+on their website.
+We continue to support them and make enhancements as requested

 Beginning in the summer of 1991, working with a small group of students at the

-course you’re looking for.
-The Course Guide is an instructor-specific catalog of
+Course Guide.
+The Course Guide was developed as an instructor-specific catalog of

-methods and software were “not standard.”
-True ... and with their “standard” tools
+and software were “not standard.”
+True ... and with their “standard” tools and

-system grew to include virtually all of the undergraduate course offerings at the
+grew to include virtually all of the undergraduate course offerings at the University, and

-University, and in the mid-90s we began publishing daily from the database to the
+in the mid-90s we began publishing daily from the database to the web (these

-legacy systems with data that had never before been collected anywhere.
-These
+systems with data that had never before been collected anywhere.
+These systems were

 Section status (open seats during registration period) and other related information.